 Employees may have access to confidential information while employed at RCMA.
 Confidential information is a valuable and unique asset of individuals or families who have furnished this information to RCMA.
-Confidential information includes but is not limited to financial information, data, agreement, student files, student contact information, medical information, personnel data, contact lists, and other information.
+Confidential information includes but is not limited to financial information, data, agreements, education records, student contact information, medical information, personnel data, contact lists, and other information.

-Confidential information will only be made known to employees in confidence and in connection to their job duties.
+Confidential information will only be made known to employees in confidence and in connection to their job duties and on a "need-to-know" basis.
 Disclosure or use of confidential information by an employee other than for the sole benefit of RCMA is wrongful and would cause irreparable damage to students, families, and to RCMA's ability to do their work.
 Employees may not disclose or use confidential information for any purpose other than in the performance of their duties.

-CONTACT WITH THE MEDIA
+3.14 CONTACT WITH THE MEDIA

 All media inquiries regarding RCMA and its operation must be referred to the School Principal and Executive Director.
 Only the Executive Director is authorized to make or approve public statements pertaining to RCMA and its operations.
-No employees, unless specifically designated by the ED is authorized to make these statements.
+No employee, unless specifically designated by the ED, is authorized to make these statements.

-Additionally, any posts, comments, or other forms of communications on all social media sites, online newspapers, magazines, blogs, and other online material in reference to RCMA should not be written by or responded to unless directed by the ED or the Director of Community Relations.
+Additionally, any posts, comments, or other forms of communications on all social media sites, online newspapers, magazines, blogs, and other online material about RCMA should not be written by or responded to unless directed by the ED or the Director of Community Relations.

-PERSONAL TELEPHONE CALLS
+3.15 PERSONAL TELEPHONE CALLS

 All school-based staff must turn their personal cell phones off or set to vibrate during school hours/when in the classroom with students.
-Staff is discouraged from making personal phone calls or text messaging during school hours or when in class with students.
+Staff are discouraged from making personal phone calls or text messaging during school hours or when in class with students.

-PROFESSIONAL DEVELOPMENT
+3.16 PROFESSIONAL DEVELOPMENT

 RCMA Charter Schools recognize the importance of supporting and encouraging employees in career and professional development activities that are related to their employment.
 Work-related professional development opportunities may include college coursework and books, attendance to job-related training, seminars, workshops, and conferences.
-RCMA pays up to 50% on tuition and books once you pass the class with a C or better.